peterthehan/discord-audit-log-bot/README.md

 }
 ```

-> `clientMap` denotes the active clients the user is connecting from.
-This displays in the embed's footer.
+> `clientMap` denotes the active clients the user is connected to.
+This displays in the log embed's footer.

-> `events` is a list of the events that are logged.
+> `events` denotes the type of events that are logged.

+> `colors` are used to color code log embeds.

 > Message edits or deletions that occur in less time than the `editTimeThreshold` or `deleteTimeThreshold` (in seconds), respectively, will not be logged.

+> `logChannelId` is the channel the bot logs messages into.

+> `ignoreChannelIds` tells the bot not to log messages from the listed channels (e.g. hidden admin-only channels, read-only information channels, etc).

 Visit for more help or information!